Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 Too much attention to shareholders to the detriment of stakeholders is bad in the long term
 - Usually happens because of equity incentives of managers
+- This makes short term gain more lucrative than long term
+- Increase in shareholder value is easier to measure than stakeholder value

+### Range and depth